 The holiday season can be a stressful time.
 If you are a parent of a child with sensory challenges, those issues can intensify over this time of year.
-If you are not careful, it can lead to a huge sensory meltdown.
 Here are some tips to reduce sensory meltdowns during the holidays.

 I reached out to some of my blogging friends and fellow moms who also happen to parent children with sensory challenges.